Letter of credit: Documents that may be requested

-The range of documents that may be requested by the applicant is vast, and varies considerably by country and commodity.
+The range of documents that may be requested by the applicant is vast and varies considerably by country and commodity.

-Several methods of verifying the documents exist, each provides different variations of risk to the fact that the documents are legitimate.
-A Documentary Credit provides security for both buyer and seller.
+Several methods of verifying the documents exist.
+A documentary credit provides security for both buyer and seller.
 Outlined in the UCP 600, the bank will give an undertaking (or promise), on behalf of buyer (who is often the applicant) to pay the beneficiary the value of the goods shipped if acceptable documents are submitted and if the stipulated terms and conditions are strictly complied with.
 The buyer can be confident that the goods he is expecting only will be received since it will be evidenced in the form of certain documents, meeting the specified terms and conditions.
 The supplier finds his confidence in the fact that if such stipulations are met, he will receive payment from the issuing bank, who is independent of the parties to the contract.